top of page

 01

-Practitioner knowledge, not theoretical expertise.
-I've held nearly every leadership role in higher education — research coordinator, department chair, associate dean, dean.
+I've held many different leadership roles in higher education — research coordinator, department chair, associate dean, dean.
 Twenty years of managing teams, navigating faculty governance, and making decisions inside the same institutional constraints you're facing.
-This isn't informed by research about academic leadership.
+This isn't built from research about academic leadership.
 It's built from doing it.

 02

-Operational systems, not conceptual frameworks.
-Higher ed leaders don't need more frameworks to think about.
-You need tools you can use on Monday.
 Every session produces something concrete — a decision matrix, a meeting structure, a communication rhythm — that you implement before the next call.
+The goal is tools you use on Monday, not insight that lives in a notebook.

 03